 This Easy Ramen Stir Fry is made with tender noodles, fresh veggies, and a savory homemade stir fry sauce.
 A quick, budget-friendly dinner that comes together in under 25 minutes!

 Bring a large pot of water to a boil.
-Add the ramen noodles and cook until al dente according to package directions.
+Add 2 packs of ramen noodles and cook until al dente according to package directions.
 (I boiled the noodles for 2 minutes.)
 Drain and set aside.

-In a small bowl, whisk together the soy sauce, hoisin sauce, and sriracha to make the sauce for the ramen.
+In a small bowl, whisk together 4 tablespoons of soy sauce, 2 tablespoon of hoisin sauce, and 1-2 teaspoons of sriracha to make the sauce for the ramen.
 Set aside.

-Heat the oil in a large skillet over medium heat.
-Add the white parts of the green onions and cook for about 90 seconds until softened.
+Heat 1 tablespoon of oil in a large skillet over medium heat.
+Add 4 of white parts of the green onions and cook for about 90 seconds until softened.

-Add in the mushrooms, bell pepper, snap peas and carrots.
+Add in 6 ounces of mushrooms, 1 bell pepper, 8 ounces of snap peas and 2 carrots.
 Sauté for 8-10 minutes, or until they are browned and soft.

-Stir in the garlic and cook for 1 more minute until fragrant.
+Stir in 1 tablespoon of garlic and cook for 1 more minute until fragrant.

 Add the cooked noodles to the skillet and pour the sauce over top.
 Use tongs or a spatula to toss everything together, cooking for another 2–3 minutes until the noodles are well coated.

-Remove from heat and stir in the sesame oil along with the green portions of the onions.
+Remove from heat and stir in 1 teaspoon of sesame oil along with 4 green portions of the onions.

 Serve immediately while warm and enjoy!